acarrizosa/Uset/README.md

 A simple function to extract the uncovered set, median lines and yolk from a set of two-dimensional ideal points.

+Please cite as:

+Carrizosa, Andres (2020). uset: a simple function to extract the uncovered set and yolk from two-dimensional ideal points.
+URL: www.github.com/acarrizosa/uset

 ## How to install

 In order to install the latest version of the `uset` package first you have to install the remotes